wolfenrain/wattles/README.md

 ---

-A lightweight ORM with no code generation.
+Wattles is a strongly typed Dart ORM that does not require generating code to function.